Johnny Sins: Career

 Sins' first pornographic endeavors were through Craigslist ads.
 Brazzers has described him as a "go-to guy" for the studio, as he has performed in more than 1,000 of their scenes as of April 2019.

 On June 10, 2015, Pornhub launched a crowdfunding campaign through Indiegogo to produce the first adult film in space.
 Sins and fellow actress Eva Lovia were slated to perform in the film.
 If the project were successfully funded, the two would have received six months of rigorous preparation for the launch, including zero gravity, velocity, and temperature training.
 Sins said, "It's beyond just doing it for the money, or the money shot for that matter.
 It's about making history."
 The campaign raised $236,086 over 60 days, failing to reach its goal of $3.4 million.

 In early 2017, Sins and fellow porn star Kissa Sins launched their YouTube channel SinsTV, which chronicled their day-to-day lives and featured sex advice.
 Following their brief separation in 2019, Sins became the sole operator of the channel, which later focused on his reaction videos and vlogs; as of January 2024, the channel has gained over 2.1 million subscribers and more than 109 million views.
 A video of Sins trying out various Turkish snacks briefly became the top YouTube video in Turkey.

 In 2018, Sins received the award for Most Popular Male Performer by Women at the annual Pornhub Awards, for which winners were determined by users' streaming data.

 He has been appearing in the mainstream scene occasionally since 2020.
-He shifted his main attraction focus to Onlyfans.
+He shifted his main attraction focus to OnlyFans.
 As of March 2025, he has performed as a pornographic actor in almost 3,062 videos.

 He appeared in an Indian television advertisement for men's sexual health, parodying a popular Hindi television serial, with Ranveer Singh.
 Sins said he was not used to filming on a crowded set.

 Image

-Sins has been the subject of internet memes about the number of jobs he has portrayed in porn, the most well-known being a doctor and a plumber.
+Sins has been the subject of Internet memes around the world about the number of jobs he has portrayed in porn, the most well-known being a doctor and a plumber.

+An example was when a former Pakistani foreign office spokesperson in 2019 mistook Sins for a Kashmiri pellet victim.
+Sins later responded by tweeting:

+The subsequent tweet sparked a series of online memes.